Global and local helicity-preservation in the finite element discretization of magnetic relaxation: Introduction

 where $\bm A$ is any magnetic potential satisfying $\nabla\times \bm A=\bm B$.
 The quantity $\cH(\Omega)$, known as Woltjer's invariant \cite{woltjer1958theorem}, describes the total averaged knotting of the magnetic field in the domain.
 Hereafter, we refer to this quantity as the {\it global} helicity since it is integrated over the entire domain.
 Woltjer's invariant is conserved in ideal MHD.
 In fact, $\cH(\Omega_s)$ is conserved for any {\it magnetically closed domain} $\Omega_{s}\subset \Omega$, i.e., any subdomain $\Omega_{s}$ such that $\bm B$ is tangent to its boundary ($\bm B|_{\partial \Omega_{s}}\cdot \bm n_{\partial \Omega_{s}}=0$).
 A more geometric description is that the volume form $\bm A\wedge \bm B$ is transported by the flow and is thus invariant.
 Hereafter, we refer to the conservation of $\cH(\Omega_s)$ for $\Omega_s \subsetneq \Omega$ as the {\it local} conservation of helicity.
 In both ideal MHD and the MF equations, the local helicity is conserved in time for any suitable $\Omega_s$.
 For a comprehensive review of magnetic relaxation and its topological constraints, we refer to \cite{yeates2019magnetohydrodynamic}.

 Numerical simulations of magnetic relaxation yield nonphysical results if the numerical schemes do not appropriately preserve helicity~\cite{he2025helicity}; if helicity is not conserved, then the magnetic field relaxes without topological constraints towards the trivial zero state $\bm B=\bm{0}$.
-In our previous work~\cite{he2025helicity} we introduced a structure-preserving scheme.
-However, this scheme requires the introduction of auxiliary variables (fields over the domain), and is substantially more expensive than non-structure-preserving approaches.
-In this work we investigate whether this is necessary: to predict the correct relaxed state, is it possible to use a cheaper real-valued Lagrange multiplier to preserve $\mathcal{H}(\Omega)$?
-Realizing the distinction between local and global helicities, we reframe the central question as follows: to recover the physically relevant relaxed state, is conservation of global helicity alone adequate (as achieved by a Lagrange-multiplier approach), or must both the global helicity and all local helicities be preserved, as imposed in the mixed-variable structure-preserving scheme~\cite{he2025helicity}?
+In our previous work~\cite{he2025helicity} we introduced a structure-preserving scheme that conserves discrete local helicity through the introduction of auxiliary variables (fields over the domain).
+In this work we investigate whether such local helicity preservation is necessary to predict the relaxed state, or whether preserving only the global helicity \(\mathcal H(\Omega)\), through a single real-valued Lagrange multiplier rather than auxiliary fields, already suffices.
+Realizing the distinction between local and global helicities, we reframe the central question as follows: we ask what can, and what cannot, be controlled by enforcing helicity constraints at the discrete level.
+In particular, we compare schemes preserving no helicity, only global helicity, and discrete local helicity, and examine how these choices affect the relaxed state, the relaxation pathway, and the retention of magnetic structure.

 We therefore compare three finite element discretizations.
 The first takes no special care to conserve helicity on discretization and leads to nonphysical trivial states.
 The second is our projection-based scheme from \cite{he2025helicity}, which introduces the projection of the magnetic field onto another function space so as to conserve helicity for every magnetically closed domain.
 The third is a novel scheme where the global helicity constraint is enforced with a Lagrange multiplier.
 This corresponds to Taylor's relaxation theory \cite{moffatt2015magnetic,taylor1974relaxation}, which assumes that the global helicity is approximately conserved in the real plasma relaxation, although local helicities can change due to reconnections.
 The first leads to $\bm B=\bm{0}$ and thus with vanishing current $\bm j = \nabla \times \bm B = \bm 0$; the second leads to so-called `nonlinear force-free fields' with $\bm j = \alpha(\bm x)\bm B$; the third leads to so-called `linear force-free fields' with $\bm j = \alpha \bm B$ for a constant $\alpha$.
 In the second and third cases, equilibrium is described by the vanishing of the Lorentz force